Okay, okay—maybe I’m getting ahead of myself.

 Tategaki (縦書き/たてがき) is the traditional style of writing Japanese.
 It’s oriented vertically into columns and both the pages and sentences are read from right-to-left, top-to-bottom.
 It’s still used for novels, newspapers and manga in Japan.

-If you’re a peruser of manga, even English-translated ones, you may’ve seen some that physically conform to this format—that is, the books seem backwards to what we’re accustomed to.
+If you’re a peruser of manga, even English-translated ones, you may have seen some that physically conform to this format—that is, the books seem backwards to what we’re accustomed to.
 If you imagine holding a closed book in your hands, we normally think of the front cover as being the side facing us when the book’s spine is to the left.
 But with this traditional format, that’s in fact the back cover, and you see the front is when the spine is to the right.

 Yokogaki (横書き/よこがき) is the more modern of the two styles and is expressed in the same way as English: horizontal rows read from left-to-right, top-to-bottom.
 This style was developed to streamline foreign-language dictionaries and communication of scientific and mathematical formulae.
 Trying to write fractions and symbols for things like square roots vertically would cause intense confusion.